stefanvermaas/stefanvermaas.com/README.md

 # stefanvermaas.com

 This is the source for my personal website, [stefanvermaas.com](https://www.stefanvermaas.com).
 It is built with [Bridgetown](http://www.bridgetownrb.com), a static site generator.
-It is automatically deployed and hosted on [Digital Ocean](https://m.do.co/c/e9be0e3d8537).
+It is automatically deployed to and hosted on a VPS at [TransIP](https://www.transip.nl).

 ## Getting started